AdaCore/spark2014/docs/ug/en/source/specification_features.rst

 the user is given more freedom to use in ghost code constructs that are less efficient than in normal code, which may be useful to express rich properties.
-For example, the ghost functions defined in the :ref:`Formal Containers Library` in |GNAT Pro| typically copy the entire content of the argument container, which would not be acceptable for non-ghost functions.
+For example, the ghost functions defined in the :ref:`Formal Containers Library` in |SPARKlib| typically copy the entire content of the argument container, which would not be acceptable for non-ghost functions.

 Ghost Variables